kromg/python-HeartBeater/README.md

-Work in progress.
-A class that provides multicast heartbeat to applications.
-Tentative.
+puthon-HeartBeater: a class that provides multicast heartbeat to applications.

+Tentative and work in progress, but it basically works.